Varuthapadatha Valibar Sangam: Release

-Varuthapadaatha Vaalibar Sangam was released in theatres on 6 September 2013, during the Vinayagar Chathurthi weekend.
-The Tamil Nadu theatrical rights were purchased by Gopuram Films, while the overseas rights were sold to Khafa Exports.
+Initially scheduled to be released during August 2013, Varuthapadatha Valibar Sangam was released in theatres on 6 September 2013, during the Vinayagar Chathurthi weekend.
+It was released in 343 screens in Tamil Nadu.
 The film's television premiere took place on 14 January 2014, coinciding with the Pongal festival on Kalaignar TV, and registered a TRP rating of 12.29.

 Reception

 Critical reception

-Baradwaj Rangan writing for The Hindu stated wrote, "The film has enough silliness to qualify as mild amusement, especially in the scenes with Bosepandi and his friend Kodi (Soori) — but these gags would work just as well as a compilation clip on YouTube.
+Baradwaj Rangan wrote for The Hindu, "The film has enough silliness to qualify as mild amusement, especially in the scenes with Bosepandi and his friend Kodi (Soori) — but these gags would work just as well as a compilation clip on YouTube.
 The plotting is too loose to warrant a two-hour-and-forty-minute movie, with sentimental detours and meandering subplots".
-The Times of India rated 3 out of 5, stating "What makes this a rather predictable film appealing to an extent is the lighthearted manner in which Ponram tells his story."
+The Times of India rated it 3 out of 5, stating "What makes this a rather predictable film appealing to an extent is the lighthearted manner in which Ponram tells his story."
+IANS wrote, "While the film's biggest strength are its dialogues, its lengthy second half tests the audience's patience".

-Rediff gave a rating of 2 out of 5 and summarised, "Varuthapadatha Valibar Sangam is boring and gets repetitive after a while".
+S Saraswathi of Rediff.com gave a rating of 2 out of 5 and summarised, "Varuthapadatha Valibar Sangam is boring and gets repetitive after a while".
 Sify gave a rating of 2.75 out of 5 stating, "Ponram through VVS follows the comedy template set by his guru Rajesh and blends them with his hero Sivakarthikeyan's image.
-Add D Imman's peppy melodies with a rural touch and you get a mass comedy entertainer" The New Indian Express wrote, "A promising work by a debutant, the film though not the best of comedies, makes for a fairly pleasant watch" with a rating of 2.5 out of 5.
+Add D Imman's peppy melodies with a rural touch and you get a mass comedy entertainer".
+Malini Mannath of The New Indian Express wrote that the first half was "interesting" but the pace "slackens" in the latter half with "some dull patches and too many songs", although she praised the "surprise fun-ending".
+Malini criticised the film's length and wrote, "the narration could have been tightened and made crisper [...] the film though not the best of comedies, makes for a fairly pleasant watch".

 Box office

-Varuthapadatha Valibar Sangam had the biggest opening in Sivakarthikeyan's career at the time of its release; it earned approximately ₹3.55 crore net on its first day.
-According to Sify, the film, which released in 343 screens in Tamil Nadu, took ₹ 3.25 Cr in its first three days and had collected ₹ 11.5 Cr after 17 days at the Tamil Nadu box office.
-The film collected approximately ₹16.10 crore close to ₹17 crore in Chennai in first week.
-The film was considered financially successful.
-The film completed 50 days of theatrical run in 25 centres across Tamil Nadu.
+Varuthapadatha Valibar Sangam opened at number one at the Chennai box office, and remained so for three weeks.
+It grossed over ₹3 crore on the opening day.
+Trade analyst Sreedhar Pillai noted that the opening was the biggest in Sivakarthikeyan's career at the time of its release.
+In an article dated 25 September 2013, Sreedhar Pillai wrote that the film, made on a production budget of ₹7 crore, collected ₹10.25 crore in its first three days, and ₹27.35 crore after 17 days at the Tamil Nadu box office.
+He considered it "2013's biggest hit" to that point, based on return on investment (ROI) alone.
+That December, another trade analyst Trinath told IANS that the film earned ₹23 crore, and concurred that it was "undoubtedly the biggest Tamil hit of the year" with regards to ROI.